Gentamicin and prednisolone (ophthalmic)

 After opening your eyes, you may have blurred vision for a short time.
 Avoid driving or doing anything that requires you to be able to see clearly.

-Do not touch the tip of the eye dropper or ointment tube or place it directly on your eye.
-A contaminated dropper or tube tip can infect your eye, which could lead to serious vision problems.
+Do not touch the tip of the dropper or tube, or place it directly on your eye.
+A contaminated tip can infect your eye, which could lead to serious vision problems.

 Store at room temperature away from moisture and heat.
 Do not freeze.
 Keep the bottle or tube tightly closed when not in use.